roocs/catalog-maker/README.rst

 This creates a table in the database containing an ordered dictionary of the entry for each file in each dataset if successful, or the error traceback if there is an Exception raised.

+Use the flag `-f` to force rescans for files that have previously been successfully scanned.

 Viewing entries and errors
 ==========================